 - Making sure the hope and fresh vision of young people has an impact on the community

 These principles have resulted in massive beauty pouring out of large groups of people.
 For instance, I’ve facilitated or helped others facilitate 84 Singing Tree murals with over 19,000 people from 50 countries.
 Listening to a child in 1999 who asked “What if the whole world made a painting together?” unleashed this series.
 I never know what the final mural is going to look like.
 I take responsibility for ensuring the unity of design and radical inclusion of the ideas that the students generate.
 I also take responsibility for making sure as many people as possible can benefit from the joyous creations of the students.
 This includes making books, videos, performances, posters and exhibitions documenting the projects.

 Water Willow Singing Tree, 8′ x 16′ made by computer, art and product design students from Marin School of the Arts, finished at the 2015 Bioneers Conference

 Here’s a student-made video about the creation of the Water Willow Singing Tree:

 The portable mural is on exhibit at the school, went to the Bioneers Conference to be finished, was shown at the Sustainable Enterprise Conference and the Sausalito Arts Festival.
 The high school students who made it felt proud of the exposure their art has received.

 Bio: For 35 years, my goal has been to empower young people to have a positive impact on the challenges they face using visual art and storytelling.
-As a certified K-12 Art Teacher and Teaching Artist, I’ve worked in rural and urban classrooms around the world, based in Novato, CA. I coach teachers and administrators in project-based learning, arts integration and peace building through art.
+As a certified K-12 Art Teacher and Teaching Artist, I’ve worked in rural and urban classrooms around the world, based in Novato, CA. I coach teachers, administrators and teaching artists in project-based learning, arts integration and peace building through art.
 I invite the whole world to make a shared vision of success through the collaborative Singing Tree mural process.
 For more information go to www.Laurie-Marshall.com